 Note: American’s search engine only shows flights on American, Alaska, British, Cape Air, Fiji, Finnair, Hawaiian, Iberia, Malaysian, Qatar, Royal Jordanian, S7, and Sri Lankan.
 For Oneworld availability on other carriers (e.g. Cathay Pacific), skip to Searching With British Airways.
 For availability on Air Tahiti Nui and other non-alliance partner airlines, skip to Searching With Expert Flyer, Etihad, Alaska, and Delta.

 Award Chart: Flights on American Airlines as well as Flights with Oneworld Alliance.
 Also see this post from Travel is Free.

 Close-In Booking Fees: None.

-Fuel Surcharges: British Airways.
+Fuel Surcharges: British Airways and Iberia Airlines.
 Avoid redeeming American miles for flights on British Airways if at all possible.
 You can uncheck British Airways if they show up in your search results.
 Iberia Airlines fuel surcharges are not too bad.